teeshone/Apple-Website-Using-React/README.md

-This is Apple replica project with React
+This is Apple replica project with React.JS